ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst/Integrations/CONTRIBUTING.md

  - General
 	- Keep the number of properties and methods on your exposed contracts to the minimum required.
 Do a small amount well.
 	- Aim to follow the code patterns of existing integrations.
- - Folders and files
-	- Under [/Integrations/Implementations](./Implementations) create a folder with your service name (e.g. "Mississippi") to contain your files.
+ - Project Structure
+    - Create a new Visual Studio project under /libraries.
+It should be a .NET Standard 2.0 code library project called OrderCloud.Catalyst.[Category].[ServiceName].
+For example OrderCloud.Catalyst.Tax.Avalara.
+	- Your new project should have a procject dependency on OrderCloud.Catalyst.
+Also, OrderCloud.Catalyst.TestApi should depend on your new project.
-	- At the root of your new folder include your Command, Config and a README.md.
+	- At the root of your new folder include your Command, Config and a README.md with instructions.
 Copy the README format of existing integrations.
-	- All files and class names should begin with your service name.
+	- All files and class names in the project should begin with your service name to avoid collisions.
-	- Many of the existing integrations also have a Client class.
-For these integrations the Client class is a pure API wrapper, handling HTTP requests and exceptions.
-This leaves mapping as the responsibility of the Command class.
+	- Use the OrderCloud.Catalyst.[Category].[ServiceName] namespace for all classes.
+ - Publishing on Nuget
+	- Your .csproj file contains details of how your integration will be published.
+Make sure the target framework is `netstandard2.0` and the package Id is `OrderCloud.Catalyst.[Category].[ServiceName]`.
+	- For versioning, refer to https://semver.org/.
+Specifically, major version changes (API breaking changes) should only be made in response to major version changes in the core Order.Catalyst library.
+This should only happen when the interfaces in [/Integrations/Interfaces](./Interfaces) are changed.
+If the two libraries start with the same major version number, they should have matching interface definitions and be compatible.
+	- For now, the OrderCloud team will handle publishing packages in order to maintain high quality.
  - Errors
 	- Handle error scenarios within your integration by throwing one of the exceptions in [/Integrations/Exceptions](./Exceptions).
 	- Every integration should handle cases like missing configs, invalid authentication, error response, and no response.